-CSA/TITLE IX Training
+CSA/TITLE IX Training description

 While we would like the campus community to report criminal incidents directly to the University Police department we know that doesn’t always happen.
 A student who is a victim of a crime may be more inclined to report it to someone other than the University Police.
 For this reason, the Clery Act requires all institutions to collect crime reports from a variety of individuals and organizations that Clery considers to be “campus security authorities” (CSA).